EVERYONE can shop!

 Note: Our program had a few changes during COVID.
 We discontinued the use of the wooden nickel temporarily, however the purpose remained the same.
 We started taking cash donations for organizations as well, and pass these along with our Wooden Nickel match directly to the nonprofit organizations.

-To apply for our Wooden Nickel program please fill out our Donation Request Form
+To apply for our Wooden Nickel program please fill out our Donation Request Form.

 Other community donations: If you would like support for an event you have coming up, please let us know.
 Our resources are limited, but we will provide what we can.
 Fill out our online Donation Request Form.